seq-code/documentation/guide/curation.md

    the binomial indicated in the name section, while the information on the genus name is required on a separate genus page.
 2. Confirm that the species is linked to a genus as its parent.
-If the genus is a validly published genus under the SeqCode, ICNP, or ICN, only page/s for the species name/s, containing the binomial, are necessary, move to point 7.
+If the genus is a validly published genus under the SeqCode, ICNP, or ICNafp, only page/s for the species name/s, containing the binomial, are necessary, move to point 7.
    If a new genus is proposed, ensure that both the species name and the genus name pages are completely filled in and linked to the same register list if